softwarespot/PubSub/README.md

-# PubSub - v1.0.0
+# PubSub - v1.1.0

 ## What exactly is PubSub?

 PubSub is a JavaScript module based around the Publish–Subscribe pattern.
 If you're unfamiliar with the Publish-Subscribe pattern, then please familiarise yourself by visiting the [MSDN](https://msdn.microsoft.com/en-us/library/ff649664.aspx) article about `PubSub`.
 You will be amazed as to why you didn't know this before.

-The module is written using ES2015, though is transpiled using [babel](https://babeljs.io) from ES2015 to ES5.
-The reason being is that not all browsers are currently supporting the full specification of ES2015, though no doubt will in the next 6-12 months.
+The module is written using ES2015, though transpiled using [babel](https://babeljs.io) from ES2015 to ES5.
+The reason being is that not all browsers are currently supporting the full specification of ES2015, which hopefully will be in the next 6-12 months.
 The transpiled files are located in the `dist` directory.

 ## How to use